Rahn20/c-sharp/README.md

 # Programming with C#

-This repository contains simple programs implemented in C#.
+This repository contains simple programs that have been implemented in C#.

 ## Register Seller

-The program (console application) reads data for a number of sellers in a salesforce, the user can enter how many sellers he/she wants to register and enter the seller's data (name, personnumber, which district he/she works in and how many items he/she has sold during the period).
-The data will be written to a file and the program will read data from the file.
-There are levels that the seller can achieve depending on the number of items he/she has sold.
-There are the following four levels:
+This console application reads data for a specified number of sellers in a Salesforce.
+The user is prompted to enter the number of sellers to register, as well as each seller's name, personnumber, district of work, and number of items sold during the relevant period.
+The data is then written to a file, which the program can later read.
+The sellers are classified into four levels based on the number of items they have sold during the period.

 - level 1: under 50 items
 - level 2: 50-99 items